thingSoC/thingSoC/libraries/README.md

 vendor independent socket system for the creation of new Internet Things;
-it addresses many of the limitations of current product offerings and standards, by adding capabilities such as automatic device discovery, automatic device configuration, self-monitoring, and self-testing.
+it addresses many of the limitations of current product offerings and standards, by adding capabilities such as automatic device discovery, device configuration, monitoring, instrumentation, and testing.